Azure/azurehpc/tutorials/prerequisites.md

 `azhpc_dir` is now in your environment.
 This is how you will reference the files/directories.
 You should create a new directory for you projects.

 If you are running the tutorials make sure you have quota to run them.
-You can find details on the resources used in the diagram.png file in the same folder as the tutorial (e.g. [here](https://github.com/Azure/azurehpc/blob/master/tutorials/cfd_workflow/diagram.png)).

 If you are running in WSL you may want to review [this step](https://github.com/Azure/azurehpc/#windows-subsystem-for-linux).